HdYt12/seeker-master/README.md

   </a>
 </p>

 Concept behind Seeker is simple, just like we host phishing pages to get credentials why not host a fake page that requests your location like many popular location based websites.
-Read more on <a href="https://thewhiteh4t.github.io"> thewhiteh4t's Blog </a>.Seeker Hosts a fake website which asks for Location Permission and if the target allows it, we can get :
+Read more on <a href="https://github.com/HdYt12"> Github </a>.Seeker Hosts a fake website which asks for Location Permission and if the target allows it, we can get :

 * Longitude
 * Latitude